Dmitry-Skachkov/QE_examples/README.md

 > mpirun -np $PPN pw.x -ni 1 -nk 2 -nt 2 -nd 1 -nb 2 -input scf.in

-For detailed description see https://www.quantum-espresso.org/Doc/user_guide/node20.html The default values are equal to 1.
+For detailed description see [here](https://www.quantum-espresso.org/Doc/user_guide/node20.html)

+The default values for ni, nk, nt, nd, nb are equal to 1.

 Here are the test results for calculation time running QE on 2 nodes with 48 cores on Stokes supercluster of UCF: